One of the most complex and repetitive task you will encounter when you're developing a Single Page Application is the creation of forms.

 We also want to apply a different color to the Submit Button:

-• When the form is invalid: the button should be red
+valid: the button should be greeninvalid: the button should be red

 Use the ngClass directive to apply a different CSS class to the "save" button when form is valid or invalid: